This event has completed. Thank you to all the participants!

 Anita works with a broad range of businesses, organisations, as well as governments in both China and the UK on international trade solutions, strategy formulation, and business development.
 With a background in multi-cultural marketing & international sales, more than 15 years’ experience in international business development, and owing to her extensive business networks, Anita co-founded ACOLINK in 2015.
 She leads ACOLINK’s LetsDoChina.org initiative, and is also a IoD Young Committee Member, a board member of the Henan Business Association, and the Secretary General of Zhengzhou Food and Drug Supervision Association.

 Through her hands-on approach focused on delivery, Anita is always up-to-date with her practical knowledge and has acute understanding of the Chinese market.
 She’s is constantly in touch with our clients, delivery teams, and partners – from buyers, distributors, category managers, to industry leaders and policy makers – gaining unparalleled understanding of what approach is best to ensure our clients’ success.
-She’s always out there to support and help businesses overcome challenges, devise sustainable growth strategies, playing crucial role in forging sustainable partnerships with leading private and public sector organisations.
+She’s always out there to support and help businesses overcome challenges, devise sustainable growth strategies, playing instrumental role in forging sustainable partnerships with leading private and public sector organisations.

 Anita will be sharing fresh insights and her experience of helping businesses seize the opportunities and grow their business in the Chinese market.